Arne-Voigt/MDFconnect/README.md

 ### Example for reading:

+start by reading in a mdf file
 ```
 MdfObjRead = MDF_OBJECT();
 MdfObjRead.read('testWrite.mdf');
 ```

-next: extract signals into a Matlab container (hash-list), the signal name must adhere to the regex
+next: extract signals into a Matlab container (hash-list), the signal name must adhere to the regex string

 ```
 cntnr = MdfObjRead.hHD.getContainerOfAllCNsRegEx('.*');
 ```

 next: copy everything in the container into the Matlab workspace:
 ```
 for key = cntnr.keys()
     sigData = cntnr(key{1}).getDataAsTimeseries();